miquael/Solidity-Elements-Collection/README.md

 - NFT-basic

-- NFT-mix : Using Alchemy & IPFS, but final NFT did not incorpate metadata (unresolved.
+- NFT-mix : Using Alchemy & IPFS, but final NFT did not incorpate metadata (unresolved).
 From this tutorial:

 [How to Mint an NFT from Code](https://docs.alchemy.com/docs/how-to-mint-an-nft-from-code)